What is a Manifold?

 \]

-The transition map \(\psi \circ \varphi^{-1}\) is automatically a homeomorphism:
+The transition map \(\psi \circ \varphi^{-1}\) is automatically a homeomorphism.

-\(\varphi^{-1}\) is a homeomorphism from \(\varphi(U \cap V)\) to \(U \cap V\),
+The inverse \(\varphi^{-1}\) is a homeomorphism from \(\varphi(U \cap V)\) to

-and \(\psi\) is a homeomorphism from \(U \cap V\) to \(\psi(U \cap V)\), so
+\(U \cap V\), and \(\psi\) is a homeomorphism from \(U \cap V\) to \(\psi(U \cap V)\),

-the composition is a homeomorphism between open subsets of \(\mathbb{R}^n\).
+so the composition is a homeomorphism between open subsets of \(\mathbb{R}^n\).

 At the topological level, this is as much as can be said.
 The transition maps

-This is the reason a purely topological manifold structure is insufficient for
+gap is the reason a purely topological manifold structure is insufficient for

-calculus: there is no well-defined notion of a smooth function on \(M\) unless
+calculus.
+There is no well-defined notion of a smooth function on \(M\) unless

 the transition maps themselves are required to be smooth.
-We turn to the
+We turn to the construction

-construction of smooth structures in the upcoming page on smooth manifolds.
+of smooth structures in the upcoming page on smooth manifolds.

 The remaining sections of this page exhibit the four most important families